mryndzionek/gsl_getopt/README.md

 ```

 Note that you need to have the [GSL](https://github.com/imatix/gsl) tool installed.
-The C source and header files will be created in *src\* and *include\* directories.
+The C source and header files will be created in `src/` and `include/` directories.
 To add your own parser specification create an XML file in the model directory and modify the generate script.
-Look at the file *model/example_parser.xml* for example parser specification.
+Look at the file `model/example_parser.xml` for example parser specification.

 The GSL tool
 ------------